-The CEG Program supports groups and individuals to undertake projects that protect and enhance natural assets or implement sustainable agricultural projects in accordance with the Peel-Harvey Catchment Council (PHCC) NRM Strategy - Binjareb Boodja Landscapes 2025.
-The NRM Strategy is a key document guiding all community-based natural resource management (NRM) in the Peel-Harvey Catchment.
+The CEG Program supports groups and individuals to undertake projects that protect and enhance natural assets or implement sustainable agricultural projects in accordance with the Peel-Harvey Catchment Council (PHCC) Natural Resource Management (NRM) Strategy.
+The NRM Strategy is a key document guiding all community-based natural resource management in the Peel-Harvey Catchment.

-Under our Regional Strategy, the CEG program is currently targeting the following priorities in the Hotham-Williams Subcatchment:
+Under our Regional Strategy, the CEG program is currently targeting projects which protect, manage or improve the following priorities in the Hotham-Williams Subcatchment:

-- On-farm native vegetation, wildlife habitats and native species fodder. - Protection and/or enhancement of habitat of Numbats as well as Woylies, Chuditch, Malleefowl, Redtailed Phascogale and Matchstick Banksia. - Protection, restoration and/or enhancement of Black Cockatoo Habitat
+- On-farm native vegetation, native fodder and wildlife habitats which lead to benefits for on-farm productivity, biodiversity and/or soil health; - Protection and/or enhancement of habitat of Numbats as well as Woylies, Chuditch, Malleefowl, Redtailed Phascogale and Matchstick Banksia; and - Black Cockatoo Habitat.